This super-moist date cake, sealed with LOVE is guaranteed to send your taste buds dancing !!!

 - Add eggs one at a time , beat for 15 seconds after each addition.

 - Now add the date pulp and beat for 1 min until everything mixes into a smooth batter.
 (If you like the bite of dates, leave a few date pieces from the pulp without whisking)

 - Add lemon/vanilla and salt.

-- Next, mix baking powder with flour and sieve it out to the cake holding well above from the batter allowing the air to escape.
+- Next, mix baking powder with flour and sieve it on to the batter, holding well above allowing air to escape.

 - Slowly fold the flour with a wooden spoon until everything comes to a creamy batter.